burrt/burrt.github.io/index.md

   * Designed and implemented the Windows Installer for Workspace ONE AirLift and contributed consistently to the Workspace ONE product suite
   * Embraced the Agile SCRUM workflow with a strong CI/CD mentality
   * Adapted quickly to SOLID design principles and peer code reviews, adhering to strict and consistent coding standards
-  * Angular, C#/.NET Core, SQL Server, MongoDB
+  * C#/.NET Core, MongoDB, SQL Server

 #### March 2017 – April 2018